 Sports betting and football were always hand in hand, like brothers.
 Sports betting actually often was a part of every sport’s history at some point.
 With that out of the way, you can only imagine how from the age where only radio transmissions of matches were available, to nowadays, where you can check the results or even watch the games from your mobile phones, football changed.

 Today, every team has a sponsorship, multiple ones, actually.
 Some of them are partnered with casinos and sportsbooks.
 Online sportsbooks allow live betting which meant that moderation in sports and match fixing was no longer possible, due to severe monitoring.
+Create an account with an online bookmaker such as bet365 to bet on football, see bet365 registration process.

 From Radio to Streaming